 Entering his 24th season with Barry University tennis, Dr. George Samuel has guided the men’s tennis team to postseason play nearly every year, achieving his ultimate goal twice by winning the 2013 and 2010 NCAA Division II National Championships.

-Samuel owns a 426-122 record with the men's program, and has led the Buccaneers to 20 NCAA National Tournament appearances, advancing every year since 1994.
+Entering the 2015 season, Samuel had produced a 451-125 overall record with the men's program, and has led the Buccaneers to 21 NCAA National Tournament appearances, advancing every year since 1994.
 His teams claimed back-to-back national runner-up finishes twice, in 2008 and 2009, and a decade earlier in 1998 and 1999.

 In 2013, Samuel's team put together the best season in school history.
 No. 1 Barry went 29-0, beating No. 2 Armstrong Atlantic, 5-4, in the NCAA National Championship match.
 The Bucs won the Nos.
 1 and 2 doubles matches, both in exciting 9-8 tiebreakers to complete a sweep after pairs play.
 After Romain Costamagna won his No. 4 singles match in straight sets to give Barry a 4-1 lead, the momentum shifted.
 Armstrong won three straight singles matches, and led 4-1 in the third set at No. 5 singles.
 But Barry's Leo Vivas responded, rallying to win the set, 7-5, to clinch the national title.
 It was the second time during the season the Bucs beat the Pirates, 5-4.
 It also marked the first time in school history Barry went undefeated in a season.
-Samuel was named the ITA Division II National Coach of the Year and ITA South Region Coach of the Year in 2013.
+The Bucs also won South Region 1 and SSC Tournament titles.
+Samuel was named the ITA Division II National Coach of the Year, ITA South Region Coach of the Year and SSC Coach of the Year in 2013.
+His top doubles team of Marco Mokrzycki and Groetsch were the No. 1-ranked duo in the country.

-In 2012, the Buccaneers finished 22-6, winning the Sunshine State Conference tournament.
+In 2012, the Buccaneers finished 22-6, winning the SSC Tournament.
 Barry went 12-5 against nationally-ranked teams.
 The Bucs' season ended in the NCAA South Regional, where they fell 5-2 to arch-rival Lynn.
 Barry knocked off defending national champion Valdosta State twice during the season, the latter victory coming in the opening round of the regional.
 Barry finished the year ranked No. 4 in the country.
-Marco Mokrzycki, Leo Vivas and Fabian Groetsch each received All-American honors.
+Mokrzycki, Groetsch and Leo Vivas each received All-American honors.

 In 2011, Barry went 22-8, falling to Valdosta State, 5-2, in the national title match.
 The Bucs finished the season ranked No. 5 in the country.
 It marked the fourth straight year Barry advanced to the national title match.
 In 2010, the Bucs won the national championship following a 25-4 season.
 Though the Bucs suffered regular-season losses to No. 1 Armstrong Atlantic, No. 6 Ouachita Baptist and No. 3 Lynn, the team stormed through the SSC tournament and the South Regional en route to a showdown with Valdosta State in the national championship, where despite falling behind 4-2, the team won four of the six singles matches to capture the program’s first title.